stryan/materia/docs/markdown/quickstart.md

 In this quickstart we will install the [caddy](https://caddyserver.com/) service on a host named `ivy`.

-For [secrets](secrets.md) management we will use the default [age](https://github.com/FiloSottile/age) based encrypted vaults.
-If you do not wish to setup age encryption, you can skip the steps marked `OPTIONAL-AGE` and use ` secrets = "file"` in your `MANIFEST.toml`.
+For [attributes](attributes.md) management we will use the default [age](https://github.com/FiloSottile/age) based encrypted vaults.
+If you do not wish to setup age encryption, you can skip the steps marked `OPTIONAL-AGE` and use `MATERIA_ATTRIBUTES='file'`.

 ## Installation